 The First Year Research Experience (FYRE) is a unique opportunity for first-year students interested in science, technology, engineering, and mathematics (STEM) careers.
 The program will welcome up to 100 FYRE Scholars in fall 2020 (number may vary depending on available funding), and has a few main components

 - Beginning in the second-half of the fall semester, you will be a part of the FYRE Community.
 FYRE will provide study groups, be a place to get information about campus, support social events, and connect you with undergraduate mentors familiar with the FYRE Program.

 - In the spring, you will be enrolled in a mandatory, one-credit Loyola Seminar course (UNIV 102) taught by science, math, or computer science faculty.
 This will be an introduction to research practice, ethics, and career opportunities in STEM fields, as well as to the projects being conducted by Loyola faculty, staff, and students right here on the Lakeshore campus, at the Health Sciences Division (HSD), or at the Loyola University Retreat and Ecology Center (LUREC).

-- The best part is that during three weeks of the summer of 2021* (from Monday, May 17 to Friday, June 4), FYRE Scholars will work on a research team with professors and students, conducting research in an area of interest to you.
+- The best part is that during three weeks of the summer, FYRE Scholars will work on a research team with professors and students, conducting research in an area of interest to you.
 This is a full time commitment and will require you to conduct research and work in teams for 40 hours a week.
 During this time, you may live on campus or commute.
 The program will include evening activities that are not all mandatory, but highly encouraged.
 This is a great chance to see how the science and math you learn in your classes applies to the real world and benefits society.
 It is also a fantastic resume builder.